Palette-Labs-Inc/protocol/docs/rfcs/00003-identity.md

 - [Self Sovereign Identity](https://github.com/WebOfTrustInfo/self-sovereign-identity/blob/master/ThePathToSelf-SovereignIdentity.md).
 Control of an account is proved by a cryptographic signature from a user.

 The following design considerations are inherited by [WebAuthN](https://www.w3.org/TR/webauthn-3/):
-- Usability: all major mobile providers have adopted WebAuthN and public key cryptography for passwordless authentication flows
+- Usability: apple and android ecosystems have WebAuthN apis that allow for simple auth flows with FaceID.
-- User experience: Users should be able to quickly and easily register and authorize transactions with limited friction
 - Interoperability: [Passkeys](https://www.passkeys.io/) make WebAuthn usable in consumer settings with unsophisticated users by building on existing standards within popular mobile frameworks and browsers

 ### Key Components:

 1. **Personal Data Server (PDS)**: A user-controlled data store (inspired by the Bluesky AT Protocol's PDS and Solid MIT's Pods) where individuals can manage their identities, personal data, and credentials.
 The PDS serves as a "data backpack" for users, enabling them to carry their data across the network.
 This design is a significant departure from existing client-to-server architectures.

-2. **WebAuthn Integration**: WebAuthn will be integrated into the PDS, allowing users to control their data using their existing devices.
+2. **WebAuthn Integration**: WebAuthn should be integrated into the PDS, allowing users to control their data using their existing devices.

 3. **Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs)**: The solution will support DIDs and VCs, enabling interoperability with existing decentralized identity standards and ecosystems.
 DIDs can serve as unique, global, and memorable identifiers for users, while VCs can represent various attributes or claims about their identity and credentials.